turing-knowledge-graphs/meet-ups/agenda-7th-meetup.md

 15:45 - 16:30   Coffee break and Networking

-16:30 - 17:15   Presentations from members (3 x 10min + 5min Q&A)
+16:30 - 17:15   Presentations from members (10min + 5min Q&A)
   - [Jiaoyan Chen](https://chenjiaoyan.github.io/) (University of Manchester).
-Ontology Construction and Curation with (Large) Language Models
+Ontology Construction and Curation with (Large) Language Models.
   - [Valentina Tamma](https://www.liverpool.ac.uk/computer-science/staff/valentina-tamma/) (University of Liverpool).
 What was their intent: unpicking ontology engineering decisions with LLMs.
   - [Peter Crocker](https://www.linkedin.com/in/peter-crocker/) ([Oxford Semantic Technologies (OST)](https://www.oxfordsemantic.tech/)).
 Using Semantic AI to Create Knowledge from Data.